gradle/develocity-actions/README.md

 ## Add a workflow summary to Maven builds

 ### Description
 The `maven-setup` action adds a workflow summary for each Maven invocation.
-The summary can also be optionally added as a pull-request comment (if in a pull-request context).
+The summary is also added as a pull-request comment in a pull-request context.
+This can be disabled via [configuration](#summary).

 This action can be combined with the `maven-publish-build-scan` action to publish Build Scan® in a fork context.
 See [the relevant section](#publish-build-scans-for-pull-requests-issued-from-forked-repositories) for details.